We have had some general question being asked so here are some frequently asked ones that may help you plan your visit …

 Can we pre-order pies?

-Yes but only the commercially winning pies as determined by the NSW/ACT Best Pie Competition.
-The pre-order option will be available on the ticketing platform from Monday 18th June.
+Yes but only the commercially winning pies as determined by the NSW/ACT Best Pie Competition and they will be cold for take home purchasing.
+The pre-order option will be available on the ticketing platform from Monday 3rdth June.
 Check back at www.piefest.com.au for details.

 Will the pies entered in the NSW/ACT Best Pie Competition be on display?

-Yes, the winners of the commercial categories will be on display in the Pavilion.
-Remember though, they have been in the cool room for one week so are not to be touched or consumed.
+Yes, the winners and runners-up of the commercial categories will be on display in the Pavilion.
+Remember though, they have been in the cool room so are not to be touched or consumed.
 The full display of all entries will be available on the 1st and 2nd June at the Mittagong RSL.

 Are there activities for kids?

 Yes, there is pie throwing competitions (with plastic pies) for kids and they will win their own pie stress ball, there is also free facepainting throughout the weekend plus pie races and more.
 For the young bakers there are cooking classes.
 There are also mini jeeps and a jumping castle.

 Will there be alcohol available?